 Alan R. Carroll is a professor in the Department of Geoscience at the University of Wisconsin at Madison, where he conducts research and teaching on sedimentary basins, sedimentary provenance, and ancient lakes.
 Prior to that he was a research geologist at Exxon Production Research Company in Houston, where he worked on lacustrine source rocks.
 He also co-wrote the Petroleum Geochemistry Toolkit and the Lakes Toolkit, reference guides that are used widely within ExxonMobil.
 Previously he was an exploration and production geologist for Sohio in Dallas.
 He received geology degrees from Carleton College (B.A.), the University of Michigan (M.Sc.), and Stanford University (Ph.D.).

-Davide Casabianca works as a Geoscience Advisor at Apache.
-He has 18 years of experience in the oil and gas exploration business.
-He worked on subsurface characterization projects spanning exploration to reservoir development for BP, Marathon and Apache.
-His experience includes exploring, developing and managing fractured carbonates and clastic reservoirs in the North Sea; Atlantic Margin; Mediterranean, West Africa and South East Asia.
-He holds a PhD in Structural Geology from Imperial College; an MSc in Basin Evolution and Dynamics from Royal Holloway College and a Laurea in Geology from Universita’ di Urbino.
-His main professional interest is the integration of data and disciplines aimed at understanding subsurface uncertainties and risks and mitigating their impacts on investment return.
+Davide Casabianca works as a Principal Geologist at TOTAL.
+He has 20 years of experience in the oil and gas exploration business.
+He worked on projects spanning exploration to reservoir development for BP, Marathon, Apache and TOTAL.
+Davide’s experience includes exploring, developing and managing carbonates and clastics reservoirs in the North Sea; Atlantic Margin; Mediterranean, West Africa and South East Asia.
+He holds a PhD in Structural Geology from Imperial College, a MSc in Basin Evolution and Dynamics from Royal Holloway College and a Laurea in Geology from Universita' di Urbino.
+His main professional interest is the integration of data and disciplines aimed at finding and developing hydrocarbons safely for profit.

 Jean-Yves Chatellieris currently with Nexen Energy in Calgary, Canada.
 Previously he worked as a Senior Geoscientist with Talisman Energy and around the world for Elf Aquitaine, Petroconsultants and Shell International before accepting a job as Senior Reservoir and Structural Geology Research Advisor for Intevep, the research laboratory of PDVSA.
 His first years in Calgary were dedicated to evaluating new play concepts for Tecto Sedi Integrated Inc. His principal expertise is in data analysis and multidisciplinary integration in tectonically complex areas using tools from geochemistry, geology, geophysics and engineering.
 He received his BSc in geology from Lille University, a DEA and a PhD in tectonics from Paris VI University.
 While serving in the French Army he received an MSc in sedimentology from the University of Calgary.
 He later obtained an MBA from Henley Management College.